JasmineZeng0323/CS153aSummerProject/README.md

 ## 📱 Project Overview

-ArtCommission Platform is a sophisticated **dual-role marketplace** built with React Native and Expo, inspired by platforms like "MiHuaShi".
+ArtCommission Platform is a sophisticated **dual-role marketplace** built with React Native and Expo.
 The app seamlessly connects artists and clients through an intuitive interface that supports both **Artist Mode** and **Client Mode**, enabling users to switch roles dynamically based on their needs.

 <div align="center">